ocaml-bench/sandmark-nightly/README.md

 # sandmark-nightly
-Stores nightly runs of sandmark.
+Stores nightly runs of sandmark

 # How to setup on an AWS machine